 Apart from a certain set of skills that are imminent in achieving event success, the recipe to event planning also requires another key ingredient: experience.
-It is through experience that a planner gets molded, getting to know their way around.
+It is through experience and knowledge building that a planner gets molded, getting to know their way around.

 So what is it that you acquire through your experience in the industry?

 What are your takeaways from being an event planner?

 Well, here are a few qualities that you are sure to develop over time, managing the stress, the chaos and the rush of the event planning industry:

 Resourcefulness is a must in event planning.
 In order to create an amazing event that is a success, you need the right arrangements and a great plan.
 With time and experience, you’ll learn to work your way around things.

 You’ll develop a habit of thinking on your toes in case some last minute additions or changes are required.
 As one event planner puts it, in an article by the Event Manager Blog,

 “Whether it is a piece of tape, or re-working a display because the display across the aisle looks too much like yours.
 You have to be very resourceful and use what you have and to pool together the individuals you need.”